Semigroup of annuli in Liouville CFT: Introduction

 The picture drawn above is expected from physics but it is still incomplete mathematically.
 Recently, a mathematical construction of the Liouville conformal field theory has been achieved in \cite{DKRV16,DRV16_tori,Guillarmou2019} on all closed surfaces using probabilistic methods, and a proof of the bootstrap factorization formula \eqref{bootstrap1} was shown in \cite{GKRV20_bootstrap} for the $4$-point function on the sphere and for general surfaces in \cite{GKRV21_Segal}.
-However, in these works, the conformal blocks $\mc{F}_{\bs{\alpha},{\bf p}}(\Sigma,[g])=\mc{F}_{\bs{\alpha},{\bf p}}(\Sigma,[g],\mc{C})$ depend not only on the surface $(\Sigma,[g])$ but also on a family $\mc{C}=(\mc{C}_1,\dots,\mc{C}_{3\mathfrak{g}-3+m})$ of $3\mathfrak{g}-3+m$ simple parametrized curves cutting the surface into geometric elementary pieces, namely pairs of pants, annuli with $1$ marked points and disks with $2$-points; see Figure \ref{Genus2}.
+However, in these works, the conformal blocks $\mc{F}_{\bs{\alpha},{\bf p}}(\Sigma,[g])=\mc{F}_{\bs{\alpha},{\bf p}}(\Sigma,[g],\mc{C})$ depend not only on the surface $(\Sigma,[g])$ but also on a family $\mc{C}=(\mc{C}_1,\dots,\mc{C}_{3g(\Sigma)-3+m})$ of $3g(\Sigma)-3+m$ simple parametrised curves cutting the surface into geometric elementary pieces, namely pairs of pants, annuli with one marked point and disks with two marked points; see Figure \ref{Genus2}.